 Gingold remained with the Cleveland Orchestra until 1960, when he joined the music faculty at Indiana University and was later named Distinguished Professor.
 He compiled and edited Orchestral Excerpts consisting of 300 works in the symphonic repertoire, published by the International Music Company of New York.
 The three-volume work is a standard text used by students and symphonists worldwide.

-Professor Gingold represented the United States on the juries of all major international competitions including the Queen Elisabeth, Wieniawski, Paganini, Sibelius, Nielson, Naumberg, Leventritt, and Tchaikovsky.
+Professor Gingold represented the United States on the juries of all major international competitions including the Queen Elisabeth, Wieniawski, Paganini, Sibelius, Nielsen, Naumberg, Leventritt, and Tchaikovsky.

 Some of the numerous honors Gingold received during his lifetime include the American String Teachers Association Teacher of the Year; the Fredrick Bachman Lieber Award for Distinguished Teaching at Indiana University; the Chamber Music America National Service Award; Baylor University’s Robert Foster Cherry Award for Great Teachers; and the American Symphony Orchestra League’s Golden Baton Award.

 Josef Gingold died in January 1995 in Bloomington, Indiana.

 The Josef Gingold Fund is an endowment fund that was established in 1985 with an initial gift from the Krannert Charitable Trust.
 The endowment was created to secure the financial base for The Indianapolis for generations to come and ensure its place as an industry leader worldwide.

 If you would like to make a gift to the endowment or become a member of the Josef Gingold Society which honors donors who include the Josef Gingold Fund in their estate plans, please call the Competition office at 317-637-4574 or email Director of Development Mary Jane Sorbera (firstname.lastname@example.org).